 - Innovation Programme

-This annual report represents both a year of achievements and a year of transition.
+This annual report represents both a year of achievements and transition.
 2021 marked the final phase of our current three-year strategy, during which Cities Alliance operated in 63 cities across 30 countries, with an annual direct reach of over half a million people.

 The global context in which we work has, however, become much more complex.

 The impacts of Covid-19, the climate crisis, and the exacerbating threats to peace and security globally have increased the vulnerability of the poor, with women being disproportionally affected.

 These compounded crises have multiplied internal and cross-boundary migration, placed cities under more pressure to deliver services, and heightened the need for more resilient infrastructure, processes, and communities.